JackDriscoll13/automotive_lead_engine/docs/roughdocs.md

 - Google nearby endpoint returns car washes within a specific radius of that lat and lng.
   - The radius represents the area in/around that zip code.
 It should be adjusted based on population density of the zip codes you are looking up.
   - For example a rural area might have zip codes that cover larger areas, urban areas will have smaller zip codes.
+- Note that, as of now, there is no pagnation in the nearby search feature, so *a maximum of 20 businesses can be returned per zip code*.

 Reasoning / Justification of Services:
 **Converting zip codes to lat lng: **